OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/sellar.rst

 `add_param` is a string containing the name of a variable declared in a `ParamComp`.
 Since we are promoting the output of this pcomp, we use the promoted name, which is 'z' (and likewise we use 'x' for the other parameter.)
-Variable 'z' is an 2-element array, and each element has a different set of bounds defined in the problem, so we  specify the `low` and `high` attributes as numpy arrays.
+Variable 'z' is a 2-element array, and each element has a different set of bounds defined in the problem, so we  specify the `low` and `high` attributes as numpy arrays.
 If you are ok with the same `low` or `high` for all elements of your design variable array, you could also give a scalar for